Google Mail / Rackspace Email Resources

 Check for Emails Filtered as Spam

-Both Rackspace Email and Google Apps will automatically scan incoming emails and filter out spam.
+Both Rackspace Email and Google Workspace will automatically scan incoming emails and filter out spam.

 If you only read your email via a mail reader such as Outlook or Apple Mail that downloads mail from your mail server, you won’t see the emails filtered as spam.

-So you should check periodically to make sure there aren’t important emails being filtered by Google as spam.
+So you must check periodically to make sure there aren’t important emails being filtered by Google as spam.

 To do this, login to your email account using the Webmail procedure (above).

-In Google Apps, to the left of your mailbox are a set of labels that give you access to your Inbox, Sent Mail and so on.
-If you cannot see the Spam label, click the gears icon at the top right of your mailbox and go to Mail Settings, Labels and turn on the Spam label.
+In Google Workspace, to the left of your mailbox are a set of labels that give you access to your Inbox, Sent Mail and so on.
+If you cannot see the Spam label, click the More button below the labels, which will reveal the Spam label.
+Drag and drop the Spam label up in between Inbox and Sent Mail.
+The Spam label will now be permanently shown.

-Review emails that have been filtered as spam, and if necessary click the Not Spam button to release emails from spam.
+Click on the Spam label, and review the emails that have been filtered as spam by Google, and if you find any legitimate emails in there, click the Not Spam button to move the email from spam to your inbox.
 Google will learn from your tagging.